 Research approach

 There is some justifiable questioning in the literature of the traditional research tools employed to establish sustained impact of professional development.
-Such approaches typically include the survey (Davies and Preston, 2002), the case study (Lewis, 2004) or a combination of survey with qualitative data, (MacPherson, Brooker, Aspland, and Elliott, 1998).
+Such approaches typically include the survey (Davies and Preston, 2002), the case study (Lewis, 2004) or a combination of survey with qualitative data (MacPherson, Brooker, Aspland, and Elliott, 1998).
 Recently there has been some encouragement for narrative inquiry exploring teacher’s individual life stories and personal perspectives as a way of capturing the affective and nuanced results.
-There are those who present a convincing case for using life story as evidence in sociological and educational research, (Clough, 2002; Goodley, Lawthom, Clough and Moore, 2004).
+There are those who present a convincing case for using life story as evidence in sociological and educational research (Clough, 2002; Goodley, Lawthom, Clough and Moore, 2004).
 Burchell, Dyson, and Rees (2002) champion life story as evidence in their work on impact.
 Their two case studies of teachers who completed MAs in Education, interviewed on completion and one year later, focus on the participants’ perspective.
 Burchell et al. (2002) argue that self-reports and reflections are a valuable source of evidence of impact.
-This is contested by Glover and Law (1996) who seem dismissive of such qualitative data as evidence of impact because they rely on self-reports and self-reviews.
+This is contested by Glover and Law (1996 or 1997?
+See bibliography) who seem dismissive of such qualitative data as evidence of impact because they rely on self-reports and self-reviews.

 Our reflections on our previous work on teachers completing award bearing courses (Arthur, et al. 2006) illustrate our thoughts about the drawbacks of such a traditional approach.
 Then, we attempted to collect quantifiable data from a number of PPD participants through a postal questionnaire, balancing this with richer and more varied data gleaned from telephone interviews with a small number of participants.
 Throughout our research the questioning agenda remained firmly with us, the researchers.
 Few participants had the opportunity of elaborating on their initial paper answers to our questions and none had the opportunity to shape the agenda of the questions.
 Huron (1981) writes about research that lets both the experience and the participants speak for themselves, which he calls ‘experiential research’.
 We believe a research position and methodology that preserves, values and privileges the voices of the participants in our research project is both ethically justifiable and evidentially robust.
 In this project, therefore, our preference is to move towards a less pre-determined and less structured form of talking with participants, through semi-structured interviews.
 Lawthom (2004) presents her interviews with Colleen Stamford as relaxed, informal occasions, which Colleen calls “chats” (Lawthom, 2004: 73), over which the participant has as much control as the researcher.
 This is a position to which we aspire.

 From our earlier work we each identified one school or college that had shown commitment to engaging above average numbers of staff in postgraduate professional development.
-Our assumption was that this commitment would underwrite an enabling school culture where teachers were encouraged to engage in practitioner research that would reflect and impact upon practice.
+Our assumption was that this commitment would imply an enabling school culture where teachers were encouraged to engage in practitioner research that would reflect and impact upon practice.
 Our research forms an illuminative evaluation (Parlett and Hamilton 1977) of a small opportunity sample.
+The school contexts of our four case studies are described below.

 A